 If having an outstretched arm feels too difficult or causes any discomfort in your shoulder, place your top hand behind head to keep your elbow bent.

 The next time you give Open Book a try, notice if that helps you feel any different than before you started.
-And if you love this move, you can find more like it in The Simple Cure to Neck and Upper Back Pain.
+And if you want more professional guidance to help you eliminate pain and feel your best, my MindBody Reboot does exactly that by providing

 Leave a comment below and let me know how Open Book works for you.
 Cheers to simple and effective motion!